mjt-milestone/XPALenelS2DocSite/docs/Install/index.md

 ![IntSrv](img/IntegratewWarn.png)

-??? success "Plugin version requirements"
+!!! glass "Plugin version requirements"
-    >
-    >   It's required that the exact same versions of the OnGuard XProtect Access integration software components are installed on both the OnGuard and XProtect machines.
+    It's required that the exact same versions of the OnGuard XProtect Access integration software components are installed on both the OnGuard and XProtect machines.
-    >